Tilea Campaign, Part 35

 OLYMPUS DIGITAL CAMERA

-Duke Guidobaldo was never punished for his most treacherous murder Lord Lucca of Verezzo, nor his subsequent attempt to have either the Portomaggiorans or the army of the VMC blamed for the crime.
+Duke Guidobaldo was never punished for his most treacherous murder of Lord Lucca of Verezzo, nor his subsequent attempt to have either the Portomaggiorans or the army of the VMC blamed for the crime.
 The VMC general, Valckenburgh, did not see his retaliatory siege of Pavona through to completion, and although once-mighty Pavona has been much battered by Boulderguts’ brutes, and its recovery subsequently slowed by the short-lived siege of the army of the VMC, it seems that Guidobaldo still rules with an iron grip.
 The barone has warned all his neighbours that if Guidobaldo was willing to attack Astiano and Trantio when his realm was prosperous and powerful, out of a simple greed for more power, then now that his realm has been much diminished and he has become desperate and friendless, he is hardly likely to be less dangerous.
 The duke of Pavona was always a proud man – his own subjects were taught to call him ‘Morr’s chosen prince’.
 Now that he had been humiliated by the forced apology he had to make in order to convince the VMC to leave, he could become an even greater danger.
 He attacked and looted Verezzo out of mere lust for gold and was willing to have others blamed for his evil actions.
 Having failed in that (and suffered further as a consequence) his want has only increased.
 What terrible, faithless deeds is he willing to contemplate now?

 OLYMPUS DIGITAL CAMERA